Lithograph vs Serigraph vs Giclee: Process, Edition, Signature, Paper, Condition and Value Clues

 • Print-method guidance from appraisal specialists

-• Written market context and comparable sales
+• Written market context and market evidence

 • Fast, secure intake for collectors and sellers